axellokrantz/IV1350-Object-Oriented-Programming/README.md

 # Course contents
 ## Examples of fields that are treated:

-* Object-oriented design and design pattern
+* Object-oriented design and design pattern.
-* Architecture and architectural patterns
+* Architecture and architectural patterns.
-* Guidelines for object-oriented programming for example refactoring and unit testing
+* Guidelines for object-oriented programming for example refactoring and unit testing.
-* UML (Unified Modeling Language)
+* UML (Unified Modeling Language).
-* Object-oriented analysis
+* Object-oriented analysis.

-## Intended learning outcomes:
+## Intended learning outcomes
-After passing the course, the student shall be able to
+After passing the course, the student shall be able to:

-* Develop an object-oriented programme by applying established guidelines for object-oriented architecture, design and programming
+* Develop an object-oriented programme by applying established guidelines for object-oriented architecture, design and programming.
-* Discuss the quality of a programme and then refer to established guidelines for object-oriented architecture, design and programming
+* Discuss the quality of a programme and then refer to established guidelines for object-oriented architecture, design and programming.
 * Interpret and clarify a given specification by applying established guidelines for analysis.